Residential Moving

 6. Pack decorations for seasonal access

 Punch bowl with seasonal fruitSome decorations are holiday-specific, like trees for Christmas and menorahs for Hanukkah.
-But maybe you have items that fall into a broader category that includes special platters, pitchers, punch bowls, candles, and other things that make seasonal appearances, but aren’t exclusively for one holiday or another.
+But maybe you have items that fall into a broader category like special platters, pitchers, punch bowls, candles, and other things that make seasonal appearances, but aren’t exclusively for one holiday or another.

 During post-holiday packing, think about how and where you store items that get regular use.
 In other words, the more frequently you need to access a decoration, the easier it should be to access.
 That means while once-a-year holiday decorations may be fine in the back of a closet, an attic, or storage unit, some items are better kept close at hand.